 Since these dogs were bred to be left on their own in the mountains, to look over the sheep, they have a strong independent streak.
 They are used to doing things their way and do not hesitate to take decisions on their own.

 When at home and with their human family, these dogs tend to be somewhat lazy and laid back.
 However, they do not hesitate to protect their loved ones from any possible danger.
 They are not as funny and cheerful as a Golden Retriever and have a serious expression and nature.
 It is mainly because they were bred to be fierce protectors and this trait remains with them.

 They are very devoted and courageous and make an excellent friend for the people who do not mind an independent and stubborn companion.
 These dogs are extremely intelligent, which also makes them independent and free thinkers.

 Due to this, these dogs need ample socialization and training from a young age.
 If you try to train a grownup Great Pyrenees then prepare to fail.

 Like any other dog, they also need early socialization and exposure to different people, sounds, sights, and other experiences.
 An excellent way of doing it is to enroll him in a puppy kindergarten class.

 Like other dogs, the Great Pyrenees is also prone to a number of health issues and diseases.
-However, this does not mean that this is not a healthy breed but this only means that like other dogs, it can also get a number of diseases.
+They are not one of the healthiest dog breeds, it can get a number of diseases.